Law firm: Virtual law firms

 A 21st century development has been the appearance of the virtual law firm, a firm with a virtual business address but no brick & mortar office location open to the public, using modern telecommunications to operate from remote locations and provide its services to international clients, avoiding the costs of maintaining a physical premises with lower overheads than traditional law firms.
 This lower cost structure allows virtual law firms to bill clients on a contingency basis rather than by billable hours paid in advance by retainer.

 Related innovations include alternative legal services provider (ALSP), legal outsourcing and what is sometimes called "NewLaw".

 The largest law firms have more than lawyers.
-These firms, often colloquially called "megafirms" or "BigLaw", generally have offices on several continents, bill US$750 per hour or higher, and have a high ratio of support staff per attorney.
+These firms, often colloquially called "megafirms" or "BigLaw", generally have offices on several continents.
+Senior lawyers in BigLaw firms bill US$750 per hour or higher, and have a high ratio of support staff per attorney.
 Because of the localized and regional nature of firms, the relative size of a firm varies.